Oncology for Women

 In the worst cases, the retina may come loose, leading to permanent blindness.
 This may happen suddenly, without any warning.

 Early detection can help prevent these problems.
-Have your child's eyes checked during the newborn period and again at all routine well-child visits. footnote 1 And get routine eye exams as an adult.
+Have your child's eyes checked during the newborn period and again at all routine well-child visits.
+And get routine eye exams as an adult.
 Try to go to a doctor who specializes in eye problems (ophthalmologist).

 Related Information